adobe/experience-platform-workshop-201901/chapters/chapter-9.md

    ![](../images/chapter-9/launch-setup-13.png)

+1. Select your streaming endpoint - in the text box, type your [firstinitial / lastname] and your endpoint should pop up.
+Select it and click `Save to Library and Build`.

+ ##### Sending Profile Data

 1. Now, we have our streaming endpoint from our WeTravel site into Experience Platform defined and ready to go.
 The next step is to create triggers that will make actions happen on our WeTravel site.
 Go to the `Rules` tab.
 Take alook at the existing rules - we have two defined here.
 Look into `Page Visit`.

    ![](../images/chapter-9/launch-setup-14.png)